Your cart looks a little empty!Continue Shopping

 The most popular sparkling whites include Champagne, Cava, and Prosecco.
 While those come from France, Spain, and Italy, respectively, there are plenty of fantastic options from the United States.

 Like Champagne, most American sparkling wines are made from a blend of three grapes: Pinot Noir, Chardonnay, and Pinot Meunier.
+When looking at the labels, consider the grape types that you generally prefer.
+Is Pinot Noir dry?
+Is Chardonnay overproduced?
+Is Pinot Meunier too acidic?
 That said, any Champagne labeled blanc de blanc ("white from white") is made exclusively from white grapes while blanc de noir ("white from black") is made from dark-skinned grapes.

 For a delicious stateside sparkler, you can't go wrong with Usual Wines brut wine.
 This lightly effervescent and delightfully crisp sparkling wine is made in small batches from sustainably farmed grapes in Napa and Sonoma with no additives or added sugar.